orai-nlp/Elixa/README.md

 INSTALLATION
 ============

-Installing the elh-absa requires the following steps:
+Installing EliXa requires the following steps:

 If you already have installed in your machine JDK7 and MAVEN 3, please go to step 3 directly.
 Otherwise, follow these steps: